nhannht/obsidian-pty/README.md

 ## Example of terminal emulator

-- Compile the main.go, run the binary, the backend will parse file "server_config.json" in the same directory with it, and run multi servers for each pty in the desired ports.
+- Compile the main.go, run the binary, the backend will parse file "server_config.json" (put both back-end executable and the config file in your ${vault_dir}/.obsidian/plugins/obsidian-pty/), and run multi servers for each pty in the desired ports.
 Example of server config
 ```json
 [
 	{